 It’s best to establish an automated monitoring system to proactively protect your local business from infringements and impersonations, and a Brand Protection Solution like Red Points’ can help you to achieve this purpose and protect your brand from counterfeit, copyright infringements, and other forms of brand abuse.

-Red Points will also automatically file a request for a takedown for fake Google Maps listings, illegal websites, and fake social media profiles impersonating your brand, allowing you to focus your time and resources on actually growing your business instead of dealing with these security issues.
+Red Points will also automatically file a request for a takedown of fake Google Maps listings, illegal websites, and fake social media profiles impersonating your brand, allowing you to focus your time and resources on actually growing your business instead of dealing with these security issues.

 How to report and take down a fake Google Maps listing